The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 The answer is: only if you teach them.
 And you teach them through playbooks.

-Think of it this way: AI is like a brilliant but inexperienced associate with perfect recall and infinite capacity.
-Without proper guidance (playbooks), this associate will either:
+Think of it this way.
+AI is like a brilliant but inexperienced associate with perfect recall and infinite capacity.
+Without proper guidance, this associate will either:

 Flag everything as potentially important (creating noise)